ThaDafinser/Piwik-IntranetGeoIP/README.md

 __What does this plugin do?__

-It adds visitor information based on the IP address, matched from your configuration.
+It adds visitor information based on the matched IP address from your configuration.
 Not more and not less.
-The database schema and UI stays untouched, so all Piwik statistics can be used like you would use internet GeoIP database.
+The database schema and UI stays untouched, so all Piwik statistics can be used like you would use a internet GeoIP database.

 __What statistics are available?__

 If you create a full configuration data file, you'll see
 * Visitor -> Realtime visitor map
 * Visitor -> Location and provider
-* and many more...(in generall all statistics which are also available with a internet GeoIP)
+* and many more...(in generall all statistics are available like using a internet GeoIP database)

 __Why there stands provider "unknown" in my visitor log?__